architolk/Linked-Data-Theatre/README.md

 The default setting of the LDT is for development purposes.
 Read [PRODUCTION.md](PRODUCTION.md) for information about securing the LDT for a production environment.

 The Linked Data Theatre uses a configuration graph containing all the triples that make up the LDT configuration.
 Instructions and examples how to create such a configuration can be found at the [wiki](https://github.com/architolk/Linked-Data-Theatre/wiki).
-A [basic-configuration.ttl](basic-configuration) is provided tot get you started.
+A [basic-configuration](basic-configuration.ttl) is provided tot get you started.

 To add security to the Linked Data Theatre, follow the instructions in [SECURE.md](SECURE.md).